 The Subtle Symptoms of Heart Disease in Women

 How to Lower Your Risk of Heart Disease

 There are some risk factors of heart disease that you can’t control, such as your age, family health history, race and your personal medical history of stroke or heart attack.
 But, there are risk factors of heart disease that you can control, including:

 - Keeping your blood pressure at a healthy level

 - Getting active and staying active

 - Maintaining a healthy weight, and losing weight if needed

 Even making modest improvements through the lifestyle factors listed above can reduce your risk of heart disease by as much as 80%.

 Managing Heart Disease in Women

-- Pregnancy and childbirth can stress the heart, worsening existing heart conditions or unmasking other disorders.
+- Stress on the heart during pregnancy and childbirth, which can worsen existing heart conditions or unmask other disorders.